Wireless Image Transmission Using Deep Source Channel Coding With Attention Modules: Introduction

 In turn, in the channel coding domain, O’Shea et al. were the first to construct an end-to-end autoencoder with performance close to the Hamming code \cite{o2017introduction}.
 Considering high-speed mobile channel, Xu et al. introduced measured channel data into the autoencoder, evaluated its performance in real channels and demonstrated the advantage of the improved autoencoder in channel mismatch condition \cite{xu2019performance}.
 Jiang et al. proposed Low-latency Efficient Adaptive Robust Neural in \cite{jiang2020learn} and TurboAE code in \cite{jiang2019turbo} to demonstrate the superiority of channel coding based on DL in comparison with conventional channel coding techniques, in the regime of short-medium block-length.
 Other approaches adopted to support effective wireless communications have resorted to reinforcement learning and generative adversarial networks \cite{aoudia2018end,ye2018channel}.

 These successes have in turn also motivate the use of DL based JSCC.
-For example, \cite{farsad2018deep} has proposed DL based JSCC for the transmission of text over wireless communications channels for the first time. \cite{bourtsoulatze2019deep} designed a joint source channel encoder and a joint source channel decoder for image source.
-This DL based JSCC scheme outperforms SSCC schemes combining JPEG or JPEG2000 with capacity-achieving channel codes. \cite{kurka2019successive} proposed three hierarchical DL based JSCC schemes leveraging the joint source channel encoder and joint source channel decoder of \cite{bourtsoulatze2019deep} as basic structures for successive refinement of images. \cite{kurka2020deepjscc} proposed a DL based JSCC scheme that incorporates channel output symbols to the transmission system, which further improves the performance of DL based JSCC.
+For example, \cite{farsad2018deep} has proposed DL based JSCC for the transmission of text over wireless communications channels for the first time. \cite{bourtsoulatze2019deep} designed a joint source-channel encoder and a joint source-channel decoder for image source.
+This DL based JSCC scheme outperforms SSCC schemes combining JPEG or JPEG2000 with capacity-achieving channel codes. \cite{kurka2019successive} proposed three hierarchical DL based JSCC schemes leveraging the joint source-channel encoder and joint source-channel decoder of \cite{bourtsoulatze2019deep} as basic structures for successive refinement of images. \cite{kurka2020deepjscc} proposed a DL based JSCC scheme that incorporates channel output symbols to the transmission system, which further improves the performance of DL based JSCC.
 Considering a discrete channel, \cite{choi2019neural} proposed a new discrete variational autoencoder model named Neural Error Correcting and Source Trimming based on the maximization of the mutual information between the source and noisy received codeword.
 Variational inference for Monte Carlo objectives \cite{mnih2016variational} is used to circumvent the non-differential network introduced by the discrete channel.
-For processed sources, \cite{jankowski2020deep} used the joint source channel encoder for dimension reduction and the joint source channel decoder for feature recovery to transmit the person's features extracted by the neural network based on ResNet-50 architecture \cite{he2016deep}.
-For the extension of JSCC, \cite{lee2019deep} proposed a joint transmission-recognition scheme that builds the encoder combining the feature extraction with the joint source channel encoder and the decoder combining recognition with the joint source channel decoder to transmit the encoded feature wirelessly to the server for recognition tasks.
+For processed sources, \cite{jankowski2020deep} used the joint source-channel encoder for dimension reduction and the joint source-channel decoder for feature recovery to transmit the person's features extracted by the neural network based on ResNet-50 architecture \cite{he2016deep}.
+For the extension of JSCC, \cite{lee2019deep} proposed a joint transmission-recognition scheme that builds the encoder combining the feature extraction with the joint source-channel encoder and the decoder combining recognition with the joint source-channel decoder to transmit the encoded feature wirelessly to the server for recognition tasks.